microsoft/powerbi-visuals-sampleslicer/doc/AddingAdvancedFilterAPI.md

 # Adding Advanced Filter API to the custom visual

-- Add a reference to package.json:
+- Add a reference in the package.json:

   ![](/doc/images/advanced-filter-api-in-package.json.PNG)

-- Add a reference to pbiviz.json:
+- Add a reference in the pbiviz.json:

   ![](/doc/images/advanced-filter-api-in-pbiviz.json.PNG)

-- Add a reference to tsconfig.json:
+- Add a reference in the tsconfig.json:

   ![](/doc/images/advanced-filter-api-in-tsconfig.json.PNG)

-- Add filter to the capabilities.json as follows:
+- Add filter in the capabilities.json as follows:

   ![](/doc/images/advanced-filter-api-in-capabilities.json.PNG)